a-maier/cres/Readme.md

   negative event weights will be removed.

   Cell resampling is much faster with a small cell size limit.
-It is therefore recommended, to start with a small value, for example 10, and gradually increase the value if too many negative weights are left.
+It is therefore recommended to start with a small value, for example 10, and gradually increase the value if too many negative weights are left.